On the extension of axially symmetric volume flow and mean curvature flow

-{\bf Acknowledgements :} This is the work of the author's PhD dissertation.
-The author would like to thank her supervisor Maria Athanassenas for her guidance and support and Gerhard Huisken for helpful discussions and for assisting a visit to the Max Planck Institute of Gravitational Physics.
-In particular Gerhard Huisken pointed out the technique of rescaling back to obtain a contradiction as done in both the theorems.
+{ {{\bf Acknowledgments.} This work forms part of the second author's PhD dissertation.
+She would like to thank her advisor Maria Athanassenas for her guidance and support throughout the preparation of this work.
+The authors would also like to thank Gerhard Huisken for valuable discussions on this work.}}